-The sources of drinking water, (both tap water and botted water) include rivers, lakes, streams, ponds, springs, reservoirs and wells.
+The source of drinking water, (both tap water and bottled water) includes rivers, lakes, streams, ponds, springs, reservoirs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water are listed in the Table containing our Water Quality Data.